ClubToCode/Hacktoberfest2023/README.md

   - Project Management Skills: How software developers come and develop software, do releases, bug fixes, and patches, and document things.
 While maintaining peace and collaborating is an interesting thing to know.
   - Understand Real World Use Cases: Contributing to projects used in the industry can expose you to real-world development scenarios and user requirements.

 - Skill Development: This is the best part.
 Your learning and skills skyrocket while contributing and collaborating with open-source projects and communities.
-You will get the opportunity to Solve diverse problems, get Real-World Experience and Collaboration and Teamwork skill.
+You will get the opportunity to Solve diverse problems, get Real-World Experience and have Collaboration and Teamwork skills.

 - Improve your Portfolio and Resume: As you contribute to open source, each pull request you create helps you gain new skills.
 And you get practical applications of those skills.